KristianLyng/varnishfoo/chapter-1.rst

 agent lives on https://github.com/varnish/vagent2, and is packaged for most distributions today.
 There's also a commercial administration console that builds further on the agent.

+Using Varnish to gracefully handle operational issues is also common.
+Serving cached content past its expiry time while a web server is down, or switching to a different server, will give your users a better browsing experience.
+And in a worst case scenario, at least the user can be presented with a real error message instead of a refused or timed out connection.